kubernetes-sigs/kubebuilder/docs/book/basics/simple_controller.md

 It uses the [controller-runtime](https://godoc.org/sigs.k8s.io/controller-runtime/pkg) libraries to implement the Controller and Manager.

+Unlike the Hello World example, here we use the underlying Controller libraries directly instead of the higher-level `application` pattern libraries.
+This gives greater control over the Controller is configured.

 > $ kubebuilder create api --group workloads --version v1beta1 --kind ContainerSet

 > pkg/controller/containerset/containerset_controller.go